Radiation Dose Optimization and Safety

 Perform only medically necessary procedures.

-Avoid unnecessary scans that do not affect patient care.
+Avoid unnecessary scans that do not impact patient care.

 Follow established clinical guidelines for all patient groups.